ASU-ESIC-FAN-Lab/TBFA_TPAMI/README.md

 This repository contains the code for Targeted Bit-Flip Attack (T-BFA).
-Link to the paper: https://arxiv.org/pdf/2007.12336.pdf More Details: https://dfan.engineering.asu.edu/ai-security/
+Link to the paper Which is published in T-PAMI: https://ieeexplore-ieee-org.ezproxy1.lib.asu.edu/document/9540274 More Details: https://dfan.engineering.asu.edu/ai-security/.

 ## Description